srackham/rimu/README.md

 ## Browser compatibility

-The generated HTML is compatible with all browsers.
+The generated HTML is compatible with all modern browsers.
 The Rimu JavaScript library works with the latest versions of IE, Firefox and Chrome, seems OK on Android and iOS.
 Does not run on IE8.